 Santa Clara University is a private Jesuit university in Santa Clara, California, with about 5,400 undergraduate students and about 3,300 postgraduate students.
 Established in 1851, Santa Clara University is the oldest operating institution of higher learning in California and has remained in its original location for years.
 The university's campus surrounds the historic Mission Santa Clara de Asis which traces its founding to 1776.
 The campus mirrors the Mission's architectural style and provides a fine early example of Mission Revival architecture.
 The university is classified as a "Doctora...

 The University of California, Riverside (UC-Riverside), was founded in 1954.
 It is one of the 10 component campuses of the University of California System.

 The university is organized into three academic colleges, two graduate schools, and two professional schools, which together provide 81 undergraduate majors, 48 master’s degree programs, and 42 PhD programs.

-Catholic University of America (CUA) was founded in 1887 by the US Conference of Catholic Bishops.
-CUA is organized into 12 schools, which collectively offer some 250 bachelor’s, master’s, and doctoral programs.
+The Catholic University of America was founded in 1887 by the US Conference of Catholic Bishops.
+Catholic University is organized into 12 schools, which collectively offer some 250 bachelor’s, master’s, and doctoral programs.
 In addition, the university is home to 22 research centers, institutes, and laboratories.